 Clinical Training

-Medical students match directly into our six-year program through the AUA Urology Residency Matching Program.
-First year of Urology, residents (PGY1) spend six months under the urology service and six months under the UCSF Department of Surgery.
+THE FIRST YEAR OF RESIDENCY (PGY1) is spent 6 months with the UCSF Department of Surgery.
 Intern rotations focus on maximal exposure to basic open and laparoscopic general surgery procedures, critical care, kidney transplant, trauma, and plastic surgery.
-The next five years of residency are spent solely in the Department of Urology.
+The next five years and 6 months of residency are spent in the Department of Urology.
+One year is dedicated entirely to research endeavors and the other four are clinical.

-Second year Urology residents (PGY2) spend four months at the San Francisco VA.
+THE FIRST-YEAR UROLOGY RESIDENT (PGY2) continues their training at the VAMC, Mission Bay and the San Francisco General Hospital campus.
 Four months are spent at the Bakar Cancer Center at Mission Bay, where two of the months are spent on the Pediatric Urology service.
 Objectives for this rotation include broad exposure to urologic oncology surgeries and patient care, robotic surgery, ultrasound skills, and brachytherapy.
-The other four months are spent at the Zuckerberg San Francisco General Hospital where the resident focuses on trauma, general urology, cystoscopy, transrectal ultrasound, and endourology.
+Four months are spent at the San Francisco General Hospital where the resident focuses on trauma, general urology, cystoscopy, transrectal ultrasound, and endourology.
+Residents begin to develop their ultrasound and robotic surgery skills.

-Third year residents (PGY3) spend four months at the Parnassus and Mission Bay campuses, and the Zuckerberg San Francisco General Hospital.
-The resident spends two months on the Endourology/Stones service and two months on reconstructive urology at Parnassus with two months on the Pediatric Urology service at Mission Bay.
-Residents this year will further develop their surgical skills in all domains and focus on continuity of care from diagnosis to discharge.
+THE SECOND-YEAR UROLOGY RESIDENT (PGY3) begins to develop a deeper understanding of the specialty with 4 month rotations each at the Parnassus and Mission Bay campuses, and the San Francisco General Hospital.
+The resident spends two months each on the Endourology/Stones service and subspecialty reconstruction at Parnassus, and two months on the Pediatric Urology service at Mission Bay.
+Residents focus on continuity of care from diagnosis to follow up and learn to work in different health systems.

-Fourth year residents (PGY4) spend four months at the Bakar Cancer Center at Mission Bay serving as the senior Oncology resident and eight months at the Parnassus campus.
+THE THIRD YEAR UROLOGY RESIDENT (PGY4) continues to refine their knowledge of urological procedures with disease processes and spend focused time in all areas of Urologic subspecialty and advance their surgical skills in open, laparoscopic, robotic, endoscopic, and microsurgery.
+They spend four months at the Bakar Cancer Center at Mission Bay serving as the senior Oncology resident and eight months at the Parnassus campus.
 While at the Parnassus campus, rotations include Endourology/Stones and Urologic subspecialties such as reconstruction, female urology, andrology, infertility, and erectile dysfunction.
 On the subspecialty block, residents function as the junior Chief Resident of the Parnassus service.

-Fifth year residents (PGY5) spend one year dedicated to research.
+THE FOURTH YEAR UROLOGY RESIDENT (PGY5) spends one year dedicated to research.
 This may include basic science, translational, clinical or outcomes research.
 Some residents elect to pursue advanced degrees during this year.
+Often residents explore advanced training in statistics, trial design, international and public health depending upon their interests and career goals.
+They lead the quality improvement initiative for the department.

-Sixth year residents (PGY6) function as Chief residents and rotate four months each at the Zuckerberg San Francisco General Hospital, the San Francisco VA, and Parnassus/Mission Bay.
-The year is dedicated to developing leadership skills, advancing surgical technique, perfecting patient care, and deciding upon future career goals.
+THE FIFTH YEAR RESIDENT (PGY6) functions as Chief residents and rotate four months each at the San Francisco General Hospital, the San Francisco VA, and Parnassus/Mission Bay.
+This year is dedicated to developing leadership skills, advancing surgical technique, perfecting patient care, and deciding upon future career goals.
+Further, the chief resident runs the service at each location, acts as a primary surgeon for major cases and as teaching surgeon for minor cases with junior residents.
+They direct management for inpatient and outpatient care and work with an increasing degree of independence throughout the year as they prepare for the transition to fellowship or independent practice.

 Academic Education